Omosola1/CAPSTONE_PROJECT2/README.md

   - Building up your portfolio as an Data Analyst

+### Data Cleaning and Preparations
+---

+ **For Data Cleaning**

+To achive a proper Data Cleaning and preparations, I perform the following action:
+1. Data loading and Inspection
+2. Handling missing variables
+3. Data Cleaning and formatting

+The Capstone Customer Data Contains '70,000' raw data, how we were left witn a smaller dataset after cleaning the data by removing the duplicates.

  b. **For Analysis**

    In order to give a proper data analysis of the information gotten from the dataset we explore it through: